 Given it was a winters day I wasn’t looking forward to the required cold shower to wash away remnants of mud and cool down.
 However stepping out from under the cold water was one of the best parts of the experience, I felt so awake and aware.
 The sulphur spa soon sent me to planet relax, and with no time limit you’re free to linger.

 It was a novel experience playing with gloopy mud and the mud face masks left our faces feeling beautifully soft and smooth.
-If you’d prefer more practiced hands at work on your skin there are spa therapies incorporating mud, although the DIY approach is good fun.

 Things to know: